Where to Discuss?

 Complete Worksheet

 Although this looks complex.
 It is easy when you have a working example.
-This sheet looks long because I also add regression analysis and correlation.
+Here’s what the whole thing looks like, when it’s dressed up and ready for analysis:

 Trend: Worksheet: Polynomial Regression: Complete Worksheet